Looking to up the ante on a lunchtime Iced tea or Sunday morning Bloody Mary? Make some hatch chile ice cubes to give a fun kick to any drink.

 I rarely drink soda or caffeine which often leaves me with a somewhat boring beverage to consume with lunch.
 If I'm out to dinner, I'm not one to call the mixologist over for a creation involving tree bark and foraged sea grass, though I'm not opposed to any of that on my plate.

-So you can imagine my delight when I learned of another use for the versatile, and seasonal, Hatch chile.
-Ice cubes.
+So you can imagine my delight when I learned of another use for the versatile, and seasonal, hatch chile.
+Hatch chile ice cubes.
 Yes, ice cubes.

 You simply blend some water with the chile, place in some old fashioned ice cube trays, and voila, an easy way to spice up any drink.

-Throw these fiery cubes in to punch up lemonade or ginger ale.
-If it's happy hour somewhere, add vodka with some club soda for a refreshing adult beverage with a kick, or for tequila fans, mix it with a squeeze of lime and some crushed mint.
+Throw these fiery chile cubes in to punch up lemonade or ginger ale.
+If it's happy hour somewhere, add vodka with some club soda for a refreshing adult beverage with a kick.
+For tequila fans, mix it with a squeeze of lime and some crushed mint.
 As the cube melts, the heat increases, so plan your drinking accordingly.

 Hatch Chile Ice Cubes